Symptoms of Gluten Intolerance and Gluten Allergies

 Gluten Intolerance vs. Gluten Allergy

 First, let’s clear something important up.
 Gluten intolerance is not the same thing as a gluten allergy.
-Gluten intolerance is known as celiac disease, which is a type of autoimmune disorder.
-In a nutshell, celiac disease means your immune system responds poorly to gluten, which is one of the key compounds in bread products containing rye, wheat, or barley.
+Gluten intolerance is known as celiac, which is a type of autoimmune disorder.
+In a nutshell, celiac means your immune system responds poorly to gluten, which is one of the key compounds in bread products containing rye, wheat, or barley.

 Gluten Sensitivity Symptoms